Moriz82/RevelationScan/README.md

 # Revelation Scan

 Revelation Scan is a modular, self-contained Linux security reconnaissance tool inspired by the depth of linPEAS.
 It focuses on misconfiguration discovery inside controlled lab environments for ethical security research.
+While it CAN run on most OS's its best supported for linux!

 ## Highlights
 - Pure Python standard library – no third-party dependencies for runtime or scanning.